- Home

 Non-pathogenic fungi |

-A wide range of fungal species that have no direct pathogenic effect on plants (e.g. Trichoderma spp.) |
+A wide range of fungal species that have no direct pathogenic effect on plants (e.g. Trichoderma spp.)
+These root-associated fungi positively interact with plants but do not need a host plant to survive (unlike mycorrhizal fungi). |

 Arbuscular mycorrhizal fungi |

-Common type of endomycorrhizal fungus that forms a symbiotic association with plant roots (e.g. Rhizophagus irregularis) |
+Common type of endomycorrhizal fungus that forms a symbiotic association with plant roots (e.g. Rhizophagus irregularis). |

 Protozoa and nematodes |